writethedocs/www/docs/blog/2023-Q2-community-board.rst

 What is the community board
 ---------------------------

-The `Community Board <https://www.writethedocs.org/team/#community-board>`_ exists to curate the overall strategic direction of the community.
+The `Community Board <https://www.writethedocs.org/team/#community-board>`_ exists to curate the overall strategic direction of the community teams.

 The board members are team leads for each WTD team, as well as the conference chairs of our various conferences: